Vasall/vasall/README.txt

 ABSTRACT

-  Vasall is a peer-to-peer MMO-RPG which focuses mainly on combat and exploration.
+  Vasall is a free-to-play MMO-RPG which focuses mainly on combat and exploration.
 Note that this project is still in the early stages of developement.